mattharrison/katacoda-scenarios/challenge1/2_task.md

 * Create a function, `tweak_ames_classification`, that keeps the above columns.
 It should also fill in any missing values of numeric columns with 0 (we could do this will scikit-learn or pandas to do this, we will use pandas this time).
 Finally, it should replace missing values in the *Electrical* column with `'SBrkr'` (Standard Circuit Breakers & Romex).

+## Transformer

+Your next task is integrate the `tweak_ames_classification` function into a scikit-learn transformer.
+Create a class, `AmesClassificationTransformer` that calls `tweak_ames_classification` in the  `.transform` method.

+## Pipeline

+Now you need to make a pipeline for your classifier.
+It will have a few steps.

+#.
+Call the ``AmesClassificationTransformer``
+#.
+Call a `ColumnTransformer` that uses `sklearn.preprocessing.OneHotEncoder` on the categorical columns and `sklearn.preprocessing.StandardScalar` on the numeric columns.
+#.
+Adds in a classifier on the end.

+Make a function called `get_clf_pipeline` that returns the pipeline.